-Elkhorn Ranch in winter snow, ca. 1896.
+Elkhorn Ranch in winter snow, 1889.
 This photograph was probably taken by George Gould, his wife Hattie, or her sister Oela McClay.
-It is part of the family collection of historical photographs and documents maintained by cousins David and Wade Gould in the process of being digitized and reformatted for educational uses on this website.
+It is part of the family collection of historical photographs and documents maintained by cousins David and Wade Gould in the continuing process of being digitized and reformatted for educational uses on this website.

 The history of the Elliott State Forest has been best told and documented in book form by Jerry Phillips, Aileen Rickard (deceased), and Lionel Youst.
 Those books have all been generously made available for this website by Phillips and Youst and by David Gould, nephew of Aileen Rickard and a Gould-McClay family historian.
-In addition to their books, the authors and Gould have also provided dozens of historical maps and photographs, correspondence, family diaries, newspaper articles and other historical materials focused on the Elliott, its history and prehistory.
+In addition to their books, the authors and Gould have also provided hundreds of historical maps and photographs, correspondence, family diaries, newspaper articles, student reports, and other historical materials focused on the Elliott, its history, prehistory, and possible futures.

 "I'd been vaguely aware of the Forest’s existence since attending Oregon State College, where it was described in college literature as an undeveloped State-owned forest of young timber lying between Coos and Umpqua Rivers, dedicated to educational purposes."
 (Jerry Phillips 1998: iii)

 Jerry Phillips.
 Phillips has written the definitive history of the Elliott State Forest, Caulked Boots and Cheese Sandwiches.
 He has also collected and maintained hundreds of historical maps, photographs, and publications specific to the Elliott's history that he has made available for this project.
-A 15-hour oral history with Phillips recorded during three separate tours of the Elliott in Fall, 2017 is in the process of being digitized and transcribed for further development of this website and future student and researcher uses.
+A 15-hour oral history with Phillips recorded during three separate tours of the Elliott in Fall, 2017 has been digitized and transcribed for this website to benefit future student, teacher, and researcher uses.

 |Wildlife.
 Native and exotic wildlife populations of the Elliott, including vertebrate and invertebrate aquatic and terrestrial animals historically and/or currently present in the Forest.|